 If all this world-scale peril sounds daunting, don’t get overwhelmed.

-There are some easy steps that you can make to reduce your carbon footprint and contribute to lowering the global temperature to the 1.5% level agreed upon at the Paris Agreement in 2015.
+There are some easy steps that you can take to reduce your carbon footprint and contribute to lowering the global temperature to the 1.5% level agreed upon at the Paris Agreement in 2015.

 Helping the planet with LEDs: making a complete switch to LEDs